 Making the Most of a Family Trip to London

 Madame Tussauds and the nearby Sherlock Holmes Museum at 221B Baker Street are two attractions that are very close together, and you can easily add a trip to London Zoo as well.
 South of the river, the London Dungeon gives kids a scare and has a fascinating history lesson to teach, and you can combine it easily with the Tower of London, where tales of "Traitor's Gate" will add to the horror.

 If you have a few more days during your trip to London, there are some excellent suburban family attractions too.
 Legoland Windsor is next door to the Castle, and you can probably do both in a day, while there's the Warner Bros.
 Studio Tour in north-west London, which is an absolute must for Harry Potter fans.
 You can get there via King’s Cross, where Platform 9¾ is the jumping off point for Hogwarts in the books.

-London for Lovers: What About Trips to London for Couples?
+London for Lovers: What About London for Couples?